prawny1103/Parallel_Discrete_Convolutions_MPI/README.md

 * -b: enables the benchmarking mode, which measures and outputs the performance of the program.
 This is a debugging flag and as such, is not required.
 ___
 ### Sample usage:
 To run this program with MPI, we'll need to use the `mpirun` command, with the `-np` flag specifying the number of processes you intend to split the work across.
 Since MPI automatically binds itself to a single core, we need to set the `--bind-to` flag to `none`, to ensure the parallel portions of our code still operate as expected.
+Otherwise, MPI+OMP execution may not yield the expected performance improvements, as threads may be competing for the same core.
 + With files for the kernel and feature map, using 2 processes
     * mpirun -np 2 --bind-to none ./conv2d -f f0.txt -g g0.txt …
 + Generating the kernel and feature map, using 2 processes